- About Us

 Mr. Macintosh practises as general counsel specializing in civil litigation, at trial and on appeal, appearing before many provincial and federal tribunals, including the Supreme Court of Canada.
 Occasionally he appears before tribunals outside Canadian jurisdiction, including the International Court of Arbitration for Sport.
 He also sits from time to time as an arbitration chair in a wide variety of disputes.
 Mr. Macintosh has served as special prosecutor appointed by the Attorney General of British Columbia, as commission counsel for the government of British Columbia and as counsel to committees of the Canadian Judicial Council in their hearing of complaints against federally-appointed judges.
-He is serving at present as amicus curiae to the B.C.
+He has also served as amicus curiae to the B.C.
 Supreme Court on a constitutional reference.

 Mr. Macintosh is a member of the Supreme Court of Canada Advocacy Institute (B.C.
 Region), which provides advice to counsel for their first appearances before the Supreme Court of Canada.
 He frequently serves as a lecturer and is a published author in litigation subjects, and is an adjunct professor and the former co-chair for the Allan McEachern Course on Trial Advocacy at UBC Law School.
 He is a founding member of the British Columbia Inns of Court project which is devoted to fostering professionalism in young lawyers.
 He has also served on various committees addressing legislative reform in matters of evidence and civil procedure.